Fitting Swift Boxes to our House

 I know…. we will get the noise but we are more than happy with that if it helps the population of swifts.

-Finally I bunged some sponge in the doorways.
-We don’t want our mass of house sparrows making a home in these boxes…..they will you know!!
+Finally, I bunged some sponge in the doorways.
+We don’t want our mass of house sparrows making a home in these boxes…..they will, you know!!
+(We’ve got many other sparrow boxes around the house for them to nest in.)
 Now we sit back and wait.
-I’ll be sure to let you know if we get swifts in our boxes – keep your fingers crossed for us. 🤓
+I’ll be sure to let you know if we get swifts in our boxes – keep your fingers crossed for us.

 What about you, any plans for making and fitting swift boxes to your house?